tholonia/iching_cli/book/intro/content/iching_intro.md

 This continuity is consistent with the I Ching when it states: “*All movements are accomplished in six stages, and the seventh brings return.*” Here we see how the seventh stage returns us to the first stage of the next cycle.
 Another validation of using this waveform as a model is that the lower trigram of lines 1, 2, and 3 is, in fact, in the lower part of the waveform, and the upper trigram of 4, 5, and 6 is in the upper part.

+This lower and upper assignment is not arbitrary; it is the result of the natural alignment of the dominant Yang line, which is position 5, being at the top, and the dominant Yin line, which is position 2, being at the bottom, and both aligned across the vertical axis.

 On the right is a front view of the waveform that shows how the cycle is composed of six stages that alternate between yin (orange) and yang (blue).
 Within one complete cycle, we have highlighted the significant axis and their yin and yang properties.
 Using the archetypal yin/yang values for the six lines, we see that the upper half, being outward in nature, and the left half, being ascending in nature, are both yang.
 The lower half, being inner in nature, and the right half, being descending in nature, are both yin.
 This results in four quadrants that are, respectively, yin-yin (`00`<img src='../Images/bc/bigram00.png' style='width:35px'/> or 0), yin-yang (`10`<img src='../Images/bc/bigram01.png' style='width:35px'/> or 2), yang-yang (`11`<img src='../Images/bc/bigram11.png' style='width:35px'/> or 3), and yang-yin (`01`<img src='../Images/bc/bigram01.png' style='width:35px'/> or 1), which are shown in each corner as bigrams.

-It might seem odd that the cycle starts at the 4:00 position on the circular chart, and not the 6:00 position, but the positions of the lines were determined by their yin/yang qualities.
+It might seem odd that the cycle starts at the 4:00 position on the circular chart, and not the 6:00 or 12:00 position, but the positions of the lines were determined by their yin/yang qualities.
 The vertical axis is the only axis that aligns with the 6 axes of the lines, and as line 2 is a yin line within a yin hemisphere, it naturally represents the nadir.
 The same is true for its opposite, line 5.

-Interesting side note: in Christian monasticism, traditional Chinese medicine, some military and agricultural traditions, and even human hormonal cycles, 4:00 AM is considered the start of a new day.
-This correlates with the Medieval folklore and Christian traditions that “devil’s hour” is 3:00 AM.
+Interesting side note: in Christian monasticism, traditional Chinese medicine, some military and agricultural traditions, and even human hormonal cycles, 4:00 AM is considered the start of a new day, just as the yin cycle flips to a yang cycle at 4:00, making the final yin stage a perfect correlate to the Medieval folklore and Christian traditions that “devil’s hour” ends at 4:00 AM.

 <center><img src='../Images/dot-circle-plant.png' style='width:20%'/></center>

 ## The Form of Hexagrams

 We can easily recognize this same archetypal structure of the I Ching and the tholon in many systems, from the process of mitosis to the shape of trees and plants with their *inner* roots and *outer* branches and leaves.
-This is significant because in the thologram there is a similar concept of a real tholon and a virtual tholon which are matched to create a complete tholon.
-We also saw an example of this in the book “THOLONIA - The Mechanics of Existentian Awareness” when looking at how the complete tholon models quarks to the proton.
+This is significant because in the thologram there is a similar concept with a real tholon and a virtual tholon which are matched to create a complete tholon.
+We also saw an example of this in the book “THOLONIA - The Mechanics of Existential Awareness” when looking at how the complete tholon models quarks to the proton.

 In the thologram, all odd-numbered tholons are *real* and all even-numbered tholons are *virtual*.
 Likewise, all hexagrams that begin with a yin line are even-numbered hexagrams, and those that begin with a yang line are odd-numbered.
 We now have a very clean mapping between the thologram and the I Ching of *virtual* as yin and *real* as yang.